Do you experience a crawling sensation in your legs that is only relieved by movement? If so, you may have restless leg syndrome (RLS).

 - Avoiding caffeine, alcohol, and tobacco

-Restless Leg Syndrome Meds
+Restless Leg Syndrome Medications

 - For severe cases, doctors may prescribe narcotic pain relievers such as oxycodone or codeine.

+Finding a medication to help relieve restless leg syndrome can be difficult.
+What works for one patient may not work for another.
 As with any medication, be sure you understand the potential side effects before deciding to take them.

-We offer the following innovative treatment options:
+At Afzal Clinics, we offer the following treatment options:

 - Echo Sclerotherapy